Tesla tells California employees to return to work in defiance of county orders

 Health officials in Alameda County, where the Fremont factory is based, said on Friday and Saturday it must remain closed as long as local lockdown measures to curb the spread of the coronavirus remain in effect.

-Tesla on Saturday sued the county, and Chief Executive Elon Musk threatened in a tweet to leave the state, where the company is among the largest employers and manufacturers, for Texas or Nevada.
+Tesla on Saturday sued the county, and Musk threatened in a tweet to leave the state, where the company is among the largest employers and manufacturers, for Texas or Nevada.

-Alameda County and the governor’s office did not respond to requests for comment on Monday.
+Alameda County did not respond to requests for comment on Monday.

-A Texas official reached out to Musk on Twitter on Monday, saying his county was available immediately to accommodate Tesla and invited the billionaire CEO for a visit.
+A Texas official reached out to Musk on Twitter, saying his county was available immediately to accommodate Tesla and invited the billionaire CEO for a visit.

 “We have a motivated, pro-business governor,” said Richard Cortez, county judge of Texas’ Hidalgo County.
 “What we no longer have is a shelter at home mandate.”